shubhaankargupta/GANFT/README.md

 # GANFTs: Creating NFTs with Generative Models
 ![grid](media/nftgrid.gif)

-GANFTs (GANs + NFTs) are an initiative to produce illustrations using generative deep learning models albeit for the purpose of minting NFTs.
+GANFTs (GANs + NFTs) are an implementation of generative models to produce illustrations albeit for the purpose of minting NFTs.
 So far, this project aims to use GANs to create novel Crypto-Punk themed illustrations (very commonly used as NFTs).
 Code and newer styles/methods will be uploaded soon.

 ## V-1